ridngh/Portfolio/README.md

 # Welcome to My Portfolio

 Hello!
-I'm Riddhima Singh, a Master of Public Policy and Management candidate at Carnegie Mellon University's Heinz College, specializing in Data Analytics.
+I'm *Riddhima Singh*, a Master of *Public Policy and Management* candidate at *Carnegie Mellon University's Heinz College*, specializing in *Data Analytics*.
 My passion lies at the intersection of data-driven decision-making and public policy, where I aim to create impactful solutions for pressing societal challenges.

 This portfolio showcases my work from various courses at CMU, including: